signalfx/splunk-otel-android/README.md

 and `Activity` type as the value of the `screen.name` attribute.
 To customize the screen name, use the `@RumScreenName` annotation.

-For example, the following Activity will show up with the `screen.name` set to the value "Buttercup".
+For example, the following activity appears with the `screen.name` attribute set to the value "Buttercup":

 ```java
 @RumScreenName("Buttercup")